verae98/Interpreter/README.md

-# Ves++
+# VES++
 ### The language for everybody, yet nobody
-This language has included the most common languages from west-europe (and for some random reason I have added the turkish language).
+I love to learn new languages.
+My inspiration for this programlanguage is therefore based on my hobby.
+VES++ has included the most common languages from west-europe (and for some random reason I have added the turkish language).
 This way many people are able to understand a part of the code, yet (probably) not everything.
 In my opinion it is a fun way to get involved with other languages!

 ### Chosen extra features